Cummins ISX Engine Spotlight

 Some other common issues are with the EGR system.
 Like every other engine with EGR, the EGR system is likely to cause a few problems.
 General symptoms are black smoke and power loss.
 The most common EGR problem on the ISX is a leaky EGR valve.

 Another common ISX issue is that the camshafts tend to flatten out.
 The source of this, according to Cummins, was not the camshafts themselves.
 Cummins had a bad production of rocker arms that did not allow a proper amount of oil to be passed through them.
 This caused the rockers to stick and then slap the camshaft lobes.
 The only fix for this issue is to replace the damaged camshaft and all of the rockers; not replacing the rockers will only lead to your new camshaft also being damaged.
 Unfortunately, if you have a set of those affected rockers, there are no real symptoms to look for.

-Are you questioning if you have one of these common ISX failures in your engine?
-Give us a call at 844-215-3406 and ask to speak to one of our certified techs to see if you have an issue and what we can do to help you avoid major engine damage.
+Think you might have one of these common ISX failures in your engine?
+Give us a call at 844-304-7688 and ask to speak to one of our certified techs to see if you have an issue and what we can do to help you avoid major engine damage.

 Aftermarket Improvements of the Cummins ISX

 As with every long-running engine, a good number of aftermarket manufacturers have begun developing parts for the ISX.
 As these manufacturers develop products, they also make design improvements to help the engine run better.
 One of these improvements was the development of an induction-hardened plateau-honed finish on the cylinder liners.
 This essentially means that the liners are already partially broken in by the time they are installed in the engine.
 This reduces oil consumption and the amount of metal particles in the engine after a rebuild.